Designer023/cookiecutter-wagtail-bootstrap-heroku/{{cookiecutter.pkg_name}}/README.md

 1. Login to admin ```https://smooth-pebbles-74623.herokuapp.com/admin```
 2. Create a new root page
-3. Settings > sites > edit the exiting localhost to choose the new page as the root
+3. Settings > sites > edit the exiting localhost to choose the new page as the root.
+4. Visit: ```https://smooth-pebbles-74623.herokuapp.com``` to view your new homepage.